Nabil-Shartaj-Khan/To-do-react/README.md

 ***To-do-app REACT***

-Simple to-do app where task can be added and can be removed.
+Simple to-do app where task can be added ,removed and prioritized.
 Used React and bootstrap.